aerickt/lapwing-for-beginners/src/Chapter-15.md

 ## `KWR` as a silent linker

-Sometimes it is not possible to start a stroke with a consonant as you may run out of consonants in a word.
+Sometimes it is not possible to start a stroke with a consonant.
 In these cases, use `KWR` as a silent linker chord to join a stroke to the previous.

 ### `KWR` with the `-R` key